 The Competitive Deadline for Summer Term, Summer Quarter, and Postgraduate Summer 2013 is February 19, 2014.
 The Regular Deadline is March 12, 2014.

 The Competitive Deadline for Fall Semester and Postgraduate Fall 2013 is May 7, 2014.
 The Regular Deadline is June 11, 2014.

 The Wellstone Fellowship for Social Justice is designed to foster the advancement of social justice through participation in health care advocacy work that focuses on the unique challenges facing many low-income and minority communities.
 Through this fellowship, Families USA hopes to expand the pool of talented social justice advocates from underrepresented economic, racial, and ethnic minority groups, including from the American Indian & Alaska Native, Asian American, Black/African American, Latino, and Native Hawaiian & Pacific Islander communities.
 The Wellstone Fellow plays an integral role in the work of Families USA’s Field and Minority Health Initiatives Departments.

 In order to be considered, applicants must be authorized to work in the United States.
-Preference is given to applicants who have obtained a college degree or plan to receive a degree by August 2011.
 Fellows receive a salary of approximately $38,000, excellent health care benefits, and other employer-sponsored benefits for the duration of the fellowship.

 White House Fellows typically spend a year as full-time, paid assistants to senior White House Staff, the Vice President, Cabinet Secretaries and other top-ranking government officials.
 Fellows also participate in an education program consisting of roundtable discussions with renowned leaders from the private and public sectors, and trips to study U.S. policy in action both domestically and internationally.
 Fellowships are awarded on a strictly non-partisan basis.